samschurter/vite-vue-bugs-challenge/README.md

 - Open the terminal and enter `npm run start`.
 This will launch dev servers for both the frontend and the API.
 When you save a file, the app will rebuild and reload.

 ## 1. Bugs
 There are bugs!
 The app won't even build right now.
-Your mission is to get the app building and fix the bugs so that it looks like the following image
+Your mission is to get the app building and fix the bugs so that it looks like the following image:

 <img src="image.png" width="600px"/>

 Then, when the "Clear" button is clicked, it should clear the scores like so:

 <img src="image-1.png" width="600px"/>

 Pay close attention to the screenshots, the styles and colors need to match exactly.